glFusion/astore/README.md

         If so configured, this product is automatically added to the catalog.

 ## Configuration
+### Use Product API?
+This plugin is designed to user the Amazon Product API v5 to retreive product information.
+If you prefer, you can manually enter the URLs to products from Amazon for each item.
+In this case you do not need to obtain access and secret keys, but some of the plugin's functionality will be limited.

 ### AWS Access Key, Secret Key, Associate ID
 Enter your Amazon credentials here.
-Visit the Affiliate home page (above) to create your credentials
+Visit the Affiliate home page (above) to create your credentialsa.

+Access and Secret keys are only required if the Product API is used.
+The Associate ID is always required.

 ### AWS Region
 Select the country with which your associates tag is related.